The National Q&A CEFI Director

 - The need to set Financial Inclusion targets for financial service providers.

 9.What is CEFI looking to achieve with the second strategy?

 The public-sector goal is for financial inclusion to enable individuals and businesses to achieve their economic potential, i.e. to support economic development, increase incomes and improve the standard of living (impact).
 For the private sector, the goal is to acquire new customers, access new market segments and ultimately increase profits.
 The 2nd strategy will look at improving the 4 key pillars detailed:

 Enabling environment: that is, the policy, legal and regulatory framework.
 Important advancement to translate policy goals into a fully enabling environment for innovative financial inclusion.
-There is: need to finalize long-term regulatory framework for digital financial services; Need for demand-driven roll-out of National Payment Switch; Need to strengthen financial consumer protection as industry matures; Need to introduce a comprehensive regulatory framework for micro-insurance; Need for development partner support to catalyze further innovation and address capacity building needs where relevant
+There is a need to finalize long-term regulatory framework for digital financial services; Need for demand-driven roll-out of National Payment Switch; Need to strengthen financial consumer protection as industry matures; Need to introduce a comprehensive regulatory framework for micro-insurance and the need for development partner support to catalyze further innovation and address capacity building needs.

 Physical access points: Lack of financial access points, in particular in rural areas, continues to constitute a key barrier to financial inclusion in PNG.
 There is: 1) Need to increase physical access points in rural areas and 2)Need to exploit the potential of digital financial services to expand the reach of the formal financial sector

 Quality: Need to further enhance product tailoring, in particular for excluded individuals and Businesses; Need to reduce reliance on cash; Need to further promote competition in order to reduce prices

 Usage: Access and quality are both preconditions for effective and large scale usage of financial services.
 Financial literacy, competency and consumer awareness must be strengthened to drive usage